 - If you have a variable interest rate, change your interest rate by changing:

 - The reference rate.

 - Your margin.

-- Change your repayments if we consider necessary so that you repay your loan within the loan term.
+- Change your repayments to facilitate your loan being repaid on or about the end of your loan term.

 - Introduce a new fee.

-- Change the amount or frequency of a fee.
+- · Change the amount or frequency of a fee.

 - Change any other term of your contract.